 Everyone knows that drunk driving is illegal.
-If you are caught with an unlawful bodily alcohol content or exhibit signs of intoxication while driving, the police can arrest you for Operating While Intoxicated (OWI).
-However, in order for an DUI investigation to begin, there must be a valid traffic stop.
-DUI Checkpoints are a way law enforcement ensure they have a valid traffic stop.
+If you’re caught with an unlawful bodily alcohol content or exhibit signs of intoxication while driving, the police can arrest you for operating while intoxicated (OWI), otherwise known as driving under the influence (DUI).
+However, in order for a DUI investigation to begin, there must be a valid traffic stop.
+DUI checkpoints are a way law enforcement ensure they have a valid traffic stop.

 Typically, an officer will claim that you were speeding or failed to maintain your lane.
 However, some states have an extra level of law enforcement on the road ways by utilizing DUI Checkpoints.